List of returning characters in Kamen Rider Zi-O: Kamen Rider Agito

-Shouichi Tsugami
+Shoichi Tsugami

-Shouichi Tsugami (津上 翔一, Tsugami Shōichi), born Tetsuya Sawaki (沢木 哲也, Sawaki Tetsuya), is a young man who suffered amnesia as a result of the Akatsuki Incident and assumed the name of his brother in-law before being adopted by the Misugi family.
-After being targeted by the monstrous Lords for possessing an Agito's Seed in 2001, Shouichi became the titular Rider of Kamen Rider Agito (仮面ライダーアギト, Kamen Raidā Agito) to defeat them before going on to open a restaurant named after the fallen Agito's Seed victims.
+Shoichi Tsugami (津上 翔一, Tsugami Shōichi), born Tetsuya Sawaki (沢木 哲也, Sawaki Tetsuya), is a young man who suffered amnesia as a result of the Akatsuki Incident and assumed the name of his brother in-law before being adopted by the Misugi family.
+After being targeted by the monstrous Lords for possessing an Agito's Seed in 2001, Shoichi became the titular Rider of Kamen Rider Agito (仮面ライダーアギト, Kamen Raidā Agito) to defeat them before going on to open a restaurant named after the fallen Agito's Seed victims.

-During the events of Heisei Generations Forever, Shouichi joined forces with the Heisei Kamen Riders to combat Tid's forces.
+During the events of Heisei Generations Forever, Shoichi joined forces with the Heisei Kamen Riders to combat Tid's forces.

-In 2019, Shouichi was in France for a cooking demonstration before returning to Tokyo to aid SAUL, the G3 army, and the Time Riders in stopping an Another Agito army.
-However, the Time Jackers planned for this so they could steal Shouichi's powers and strengthen their lead Another Agito.
-After Tsukuyomi rediscovers her chronokinetic powers and helps Shouichi regain his Rider powers, he helps Zi-O Trinity defeat the lead Another Agito before relinquishing his powers and entrusting his Ride Watch to the Time Riders so he can live a normal life.
+In 2019, Shoichi was in France for a cooking demonstration before returning to Tokyo to aid SAUL, the G3 army, and the Time Riders in stopping an Another Agito army.
+However, the Time Jackers planned for this so they could steal Shoichi's powers and strengthen their lead Another Agito.
+After Tsukuyomi rediscovers her chronokinetic powers and helps Shoichi regain his Rider powers, he helps Zi-O Trinity defeat the lead Another Agito before relinquishing his powers and entrusting his Ride Watch to the Time Riders so he can live a normal life.

-Toshiki Kashu (賀集 利樹, Kashū Toshiki) reprises his role as Shouichi Tsugami.
+Toshiki Kashu (賀集 利樹, Kashū Toshiki) reprises his role as Shoichi Tsugami.

 Another Agito

 Also returning from Kamen Rider Agito, Another Agito (アナザーアギト, Anazā Agito) is a flawed version of Kamen Rider Agito and the original Another Rider.
 In the original timeline, the original Another Agito was Kaoru Kino (木野 薫, Kino Kaoru), a surgeon who also survived the Akatsuki Incident, but became megalomaniacal and killed those who inherited Agito's Seeds before learning the error of his ways.
 He would later give his life to help Agito and Kamen Rider Gills destroy the Lord, Ericius Liquor.

-In 2019, the Time Jackers created a new Another Agito to infect civilians and convert them into a zombie-like army to lure out Shouichi and steal his powers so they can empower their lead Another Agito.
-However, Tsukuyomi rediscovers her chronokinetic powers and helps Shouichi regain his Rider powers so he can assist Zi-O Trinity in defeating the Another Agito leader and cure its victims.
+In 2019, the Time Jackers created a new Another Agito to infect civilians and convert them into a zombie-like army to lure out Shoichi and steal his powers so they can empower their lead Another Agito.
+However, Tsukuyomi rediscovers her chronokinetic powers and helps Shoichi regain his Rider powers so he can assist Zi-O Trinity in defeating the Another Agito leader and cure its victims.

 The lead Another Agito is capable of implanting corrupted Agito's Seeds into people's bodies by biting them, which will transform them into copies of itself, and wields a twisted version of Agito's Shining Caliber (シャイニングカリバー, Shainingu Karibā) naginata.
-After being strengthened by Shouichi's powers, it gained the ability to create more Another Agitos at a time by firing a purple beam from its chest and gains twisted versions of Agito's Flame Saber (フレイムセイバー, Fureimu Seibā) and Storm Halberd (ストームハルバード, Sutōmu Harubādo).
+After being strengthened by Shoichi's powers, it gained the ability to create more Another Agitos at a time by firing a purple beam from its chest and gains twisted versions of Agito's Flame Saber (フレイムセイバー, Fureimu Seibā) and Storm Halberd (ストームハルバード, Sutōmu Harubādo).
 While individual Another Agitos can be changed back, destroying the leader is the only way to do so permanently.